Please note that the Ed Bearss presentation scheduled for Sun, Jan 8 was cancelled due to severe weather. A rescheduled date will be announced soon.

 Civil War historian Ed Bearss, an American treasure, will appear again in New Bern on Sunday, January 8, 2017.
 His 11th annual presentation in New Bern will be A Historian Reflects on the Civil War.
 This event begins at 2:00 pm at Cullman Performance Hall in the NC History Center

-Your donation of $10 to attend this lecture will go entirely to support the New Bern Battlefield Park.
+Your tax-deductible donation of $10 per person to attend this lecture will go entirely to support the New Bern Battlefield Park.

 Ed Bearss served as Chief Historian of the National Park Service from 1981 to 1994 and is now Chief Historian Emeritus.
 He is a United States Marine Corps veteran of World War II, a military historian, an author known for his work on the American Civil War and World War II eras, and a popular tour guide of historic battlefields for The Smithsonian Associates.